Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 1/5
+### Misinformed Clues: 3/5
-**Poor - Needs significant revision**
+**Good - Meets requirements**

-The misinformed clues fail to create productive ambiguity related to 'Bohemian Rhapsody'.
-'Love story' and 'forbidden romance' are entirely unrelated to the song's actual narrative.
-'Group of friends' and 'journey' also bear no resemblance to the song's focus on a single protagonist's internal struggle.
-These clues are vague but lack any relevant connection to the correct answer, thus failing to create 'productive confusion' as intended by the criteria; instead, they are simply misleading in a non-constructive way.
+The misinformed clues create some ambiguity.
+The first clue about 'treasure' is completely unrelated to any of the choices.
+The second clue about a 'repetitive chorus and simple verses' is misleading as 'Bohemian Rhapsody' is known for its complexity, not simplicity.
+However, 'Hotel California' and 'Yesterday' have more straightforward structures and choruses, so it could lead to confusion, but not strongly enough to be highly productive.

 ✅ Strengths:
 - Attempt to create ambiguity